 - Enjoy regular physical activity.
 This can help to reduce gas, bloating, stress, and anxiety, all of which can trigger gut symptoms.
 Talk to your doctor, kinesiologist, and/or physiotherapist about which level of physical activity is right for you.

-- Manage stress and anxiety: The brain-gut connection is very strong and well researched.
+- Manage stress and anxiety: The brain-gut connection is very strong and well-researched.
 You may notice worsened gut symptoms during times of increased stress and anxiety, which is a common response.
 Strategies to reduce stress could include walking in nature, listening to calm music, taking a nap, cooking, meditation, tai chi, yoga, writing, reading, massages, therapy, or anything else that you find helps you to relax.
 Some people may also want to seek out counseling from a professional and explore psychological therapies such as biofeedback, cognitive behavioral therapy (CBT), and gut-directed hypnotherapy.